 - The Hive Radiator Valve doesn’t need heat (room is already warm)

-Turning Off Heat On Demand To disable: - Go to the Hive Radiator Valve settings
+Turning Off Heat on Demand To disable: - Go to the Hive Radiator Valve settings

-- Unlink it from the Hive Thermostat
+- Unlink it from the Hive thermostat

 If disabled, Hive Radiator Valves will only heat rooms when the heating is already on.
-Using Heat On Demand on Selected Radiators Heat On Demand is managed per radiator.
+Using Heat on Demand on Selected Radiators Heat on Demand is managed per radiator.
 To disable it for specific Hive Radiator Valves: - Open the Hive app

-- Toggle Heat On Demand off
+- Toggle Heat on Demand off